Accepting family estrangement is the hardest during the holidays. Perhaps you are dealing with family issues that are getting you down.

-Are you estranged from family this holiday?
-Or maybe you are dealing with a family rift.
 I know how you feel.
-I spent 7 years estranged from my family, and it was awful.
-Frankly, it sucked.
+I spent seven years estranged from family, and it was awful.
 The holidays were the worst because they reminded me things were not right in my life.

 Some of you know exactly what I mean.
-You may not be estranged, but you have serious problems in your family of origin.
-Perhaps a rift between siblings, parents, or cousins.
+You may not be estranged from your family, but you have serious problems in your family of origin.
+Perhaps a rift between siblings, parents, or even cousins.

-Whatever the problems, it is hard for you to celebrate the holidays because of a strain or a complete family break from those who you used to call family.
+Whatever the problems, it is hard for you to celebrate the holidays because of a strain or a complete family break from those who used to call you one of their own.

-From October to December, I swallowed my heart and held my nose through all the good cheer.
-For many years, I tolerated the holidays, hoping it would end and fast.
+From October to December, I swallowed my heart and held my nose through all the good cheer; accepting family estrangement was not easy.
+For many years, I tolerated the holidays, hoping they would end and fast.

-I spent many hours replaying (obsessing) the last days before the family break, never quite understanding how things got so bad.
+After covering up the pain publicly, it triggered all the old hurts privately.
+I spent many hours replaying (obsessing) the last days before our family estrangement, never quite understanding how things got so bad.

 And then all the lies started…